-Rentals were around $4 plus a $2 postage charge.
-After significant growth, Netflix would switch to a subscriber-based model.
+Rentals cost around $4 each, plus a $2 postage charge.
+After significant growth, Netflix switched to a subscriber-based model.

 But this never needed to happen.
-Years before, Blockbuster could have actually partnered or even bought Netflix out.
+Years earlier, Blockbuster had the opportunity to partner with Netflix, or even buy the company out.

 "In 2000, Netflix CEO and co-founder Reed Hastings approached Blockbuster about a partnership.
 Unfortunately for Blockbuster, their CEO just smiled and laughed at him.

 In fact, Blockbuster even had a chance to purchase Netflix for $50 million.
 Netflix currently has a Market Cap of [$209.74B] (July 2020) and a share price of $476.89, while Blockbuster is out of business." - rewindandcapture.com.